humanmade/altis-documentation/other-docs/guides/headless/README.md

 # Headless Frontends

-Platform supports fully-decoupled headless frontends, such as single-page apps (SPAs).
+Altis supports fully-decoupled headless frontends, such as single-page apps (SPAs).
 Rather than being rendered directly via the theming system, these frontends are rendered by a separate frontend; this may be in-browser rendering, or a third-party system such as Node.js.

 ## Architecture types